app-generator/app-generator/docs/source/technologies/nextjs/drizzle-orm.rst

 And then export the table and relations definitions from an `index.ts` file:

-..	code-block:: typescript
+..	code-block:: javascript
 		:caption: ./src/drizzle/schema/index.ts

 		export { categories, categoriesRelations } from "./categories";
 		export { todos, todosRelations  } from "./todos";

-Generating Migration Files with Drizzle Kit CLI
+Generate Migration Files
-"""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""

-With the schemas defined, we have to now use Drizzle Kit CLI for generating migration files from them.
+With the schemas defined, we have to now use **Drizzle Kit CLI** for generating migration files from them.
 The command for generating Drizzle migration files is: ``npx drizzle-kit generate``.
 We can create an ``npm`` script from this in ``package.json`` under ``scripts``:

 ..	code-block:: json

-		"scripts: {
+		"scripts": {
 			"db:generate": "npx drizzle-kit generate",
 		}